steverydz/steverydz.github.io/_posts/2020-11-20-a-simple-way-to-deal-with-email.md

 ## Keeping track

 Often there is email that will require an action in the future but I&rsquo;m waiting on something before I can carry it out.
 For this I apply the @waiting label.
-I&rsquo;ll also use thit label for emails I send which require a reponse.
+I&rsquo;ll also use this label for emails I send which require a reponse.
 A bonus tip is to bcc yourself so you can keep track of things.

 ## Review

 At the start and end of each day I&rsquo;ll review the contents of both these labels.
 Are there any actions I can take care of and am I still waiting on any reponses?
-Doing this gives me peace of mind so I can switch off at the end of the day and focus my attention of other aspects of my life.
+Doing this gives me peace of mind so I can switch off at the end of the day and focus my attention on other aspects of my life.

 ## A disciplined approach